openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 In other cases, it might be just a Prometheus Agent deployment (forwarding only capabilities).

-MonitoringStack CRD is meant to be an abstraction over monitoring needs and requirements for a single tenant that specifies their needs.
+The `MonitoringStack` CRD is meant to be an abstraction over monitoring needs and requirements for a single tenant that specifies their needs.
 The underlying implementation is up to the MonitoringStackOperator.

 In this manner, managed service owners can simply create an instance of `MonitoringStack` alongside their services and delegate the provisioning and management of their monitoring stack to the operator.